kalemeyer/km2-image-studio/README.md

 - If the window does not open and the console shows `Could not install dependencies automatically`, run the command it prints (`python -m pip install -r requirements.txt`) and try `start_km2studio.py` again.
 - On Windows, you might need to right-click the file, choose **Open with**, and pick **Python** the first time.
 - You can always fall back to the manual commands in the section above; they launch the exact same interface.
+- If background removal says `rembg` is missing, click **Install Background Removal** in the app.
+The installer now picks a compatible `rembg` release for your Python version and will explain how to upgrade Python if no wheel is available.

 ### Upload your copy to GitHub